1 person found this helpful

 Loved and lived in: nearly 3/4 prefer a more relaxed approach to mess

-With 70% of us agreeing that a home should feel relaxed and lived in as opposed to super clean and tidy, it comes as no surprise that over a third will prioritise having fun with our families over scrubbing our houses spotless.
+With 70% of us agreeing that a home should feel relaxed and lived in as opposed to spotless, it comes as no surprise that over a third will prioritise having fun with our families over scrubbing our houses spotless.
 More than a fifth of us (21%) insist that a bit of clutter around the house makes us more creative and free spirited.

 “We wanted to explore what really makes a house a home, and our research revealed that Brits really do prefer a relaxed and messy space.
 With mess comes irreplaceable memories which fill a house with love, and we wouldn’t have it any other way.
 Every inch of mess has its own story to tell – love is messy!” says Leanne McLeod, Brand Manager at Plenty.